$25,000 reward for information on missing girl

-They'll be looking for Jessica Marie Lunsford, missing since Wednesday night.
-She is 4 feet 10 inches tall, weighs 70 pounds and has light brown hair.
+Her family found that Jessica was missing early Thursday morning.
+She is 4-feet-10-inches tall, weighs 70 pounds and has light brown hair.

 She was last seen when she went to bed wearing a pink nightgown at her Homosassa home, where she lives with her father and grandparents.

-Dawsy said Friday was "an emotional roller coaster," after officials in nearby Hillsborough County reported finding a female body in Lake Thonotosassa.
+Sheriff Dawsy said the search became "an emotional roller coaster" Friday, after officials in nearby Hillsborough County reported finding a female body in Lake Thonotosassa.